Lauren Wade

-Lauren Wade (born 22 November 1993) is a Northern Irish footballer who plays as a midfielder for Reading and has appeared for the Northern Ireland women's national team.
+Lauren Wade (born 22 November 1993) is a Northern Irish footballer who plays as a midfielder for Heart of Midlothian and has appeared for the Northern Ireland women's national team.

-Career
+She has previously played for Coleraine, Glentoran, Umeå IK, Glasgow City, and Reading.

-Club
+Club career

+Reading

 On 5 August 2022, Reading announced the double signing of Wade.

+Hearts

+On 5 July 2024, Wade joined Scottish Women's Premier League team Heart of Midlothian on a deal until 2026.

-International
+International career

 Wade has been capped for the Northern Ireland national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

+Wade was part of the squad that was called up to the UEFA Women's Euro 2022.

+She won her 50th cap in a fixture against Albania in the 2023-24 UEFA Women's Nations League on 26 September 2023; Wade was introduced at half-time, taking the captain's armband from Sarah McFadden, who was making her 100th appearance for the national side.
+Wade went on to score the winning goal in a 1-0 victory.